-The MACE-MATPES-PBE-0 version of MACE has no Hubbard +U correction to match the setup of \citet{Yang_et_al2021}, and behaviour such as disassociation of water is observed near the surface.
+The MACE-MATPES-PBE-0 version of MACE has no Hubbard +U correction which matches the setup of \citet{Yang_et_al2021}.
+Behaviour such as disassociation of water is observed near the surface.
 Such behaviour is highly non-trivial to capture with classical models, but for DFT and MACE systems, the water molecules are held together purely by the MACE forces requiring no explicit bonds.
 The electronic structure calculations underpinning MACE training use the generalised gradient approximation (GGA) with the Perdew-Burke-Ernzerhof (PBE) functional, a ground state and relatively simple form of DFT.
 However, given the rapid evolution of both MACE and general ML style potentials, it is expected future potentials will continue to change as the database and training become more extensive.
 This is especially true as MACE-MP-0 is designed to be a foundation model which is meant to be fine tuned using DFT to explicitly cover specific case.
 These include improving the cross interactions between the ZrO$_2$ wall and water atoms for example.
-Although \citet{batatia2023foundation} shows water interface demonstrate reasonable results, recent work shows MACE does lose accuracy for interfaces \citep{Focassio_et_al2025}.
+Although \citet{batatia2023foundation} show water interface demonstrate reasonable results, recent work shows MACE does lose accuracy for interfaces \citep{Focassio_et_al2025}.
 However, \citet{Focassio_et_al2025} also show that fine tuning can improve a foundation models much faster than starting training from scratch.
-The model does not include dispersion terms and long range electrostatics are not included.
-However, the classical MoP formulation has not been adapted for long range forces to the authors knowledge, so this limitation would remain for QM systems.
+The model does not include dispersion terms and long-range electrostatics.
+However, the classical MoP formulation has not been adapted for long-range forces to the author's knowledge, so this limitation would remain for QM systems.
 The use of the MoP together with these potentials will therefore not accurately reproduce a real system where electrostatics are important, and an extension of the MoP needs to be developed for these systems.